SHABA01/tech-goals/README.md

 ### Structure

 - **Header:** Contains the main title of the website.
-- **Main Content:** Divided into sections, each representing a goal with specific steps and timelines.
+- **Main Content:** Profile section, Date-Time Section, and Timeline section.
-- **Footer:** Contains the copyright information.
+- **Footer:** Contains the copyright information and external links.

 ### Timelines